segmentio/segment-docs/src/connections/sources/catalog/libraries/server/object-api/index.md

     <td>
 The object properties that represent the object.
 Example:

-Each value could be a string (ISO dates are parsed and recognised as `isodate` type), an integer, or a float (json types).
+Each value could be a string (ISO dates are parsed and recognised as `isodate` type), an integer, or a float (JSON types).

 Values cannot be lists or objects.
 Each value must be less 32kb in size.
     </td>